Kodiak Ultra Marathons by UTMB

 HOKA Kodiak Ultra Marathons by UTMB

-HOKA Kodiak Ultra Marathons by UTMB is a trail running festival in Big Bear Lake, California that combines multiple race distances with town-centre festival activities.
-The event runs as a two-day festival weekend with the start and finish located in downtown Big Bear Lake.
-The festival program includes local food and drink vendors, a DJ, and a parade through town.
+HOKA Kodiak Ultra Marathons by UTMB is a two day festival weekend of trail racing held in Big Bear Lake, California.
+The event features races across multiple distances, a start and finish in downtown Big Bear Lake, and a festival area with food and drinks from local vendors, a DJ, and a parade through town.

-The event is designated as the UTMB World Series Americas Major for 2026, offering double Running Stones compared with other UTMB World Series events.
-The Major also grants automatic qualification places for the 2027 UTMB World Series Finals to 210 runners, including age-group winners and the top ten men and women in the 100M, 100K, and 50K categories.
-The event is also a dual qualifier for the UTMB World Series Finals and the Western States Endurance Run.
+For 2026 the event is the UTMB World Series Americas Major, where participants collect double the Running Stones compared to other UTMB World Series events.
+Each Major grants automatic qualification spots for the following year's UTMB World Series Finals and the event is a dual qualifier for the UTMB World Series Finals and the Western States Endurance Run.